ilGhera/wc-importer-for-danea/readme.txt

 == Changelog ==

 = 1.3.0 =
-Release Date: xxx 2020
+Release Date: 19 April 2020

-* Enhancement: The Action Scheduler library is now used for synchronizing products
+* Enhancement: Action Scheduler library is now used to synchronize products
+* Enhancement: Exclude product URL from updates

 = 1.2.2 =